-Physicians should not prescribe ADD drugs to healthy peopleDecember 17th, 2012 in Medications /
+Physicians should not prescribe ADD drugs to healthy peopleDecember 17, 2012 in Medicine & Health / Medications

 Physicians in Canada should consider refusing to prescribe cognitive enhancement medications—also used to treat attention deficit disorder (ADD)—to healthy patients, states an analysis article in CMAJ (Canadian Medical Association Journal).
 Lack of evidence for benefits and possibility of harm, limited health care resources and professional integrity of physicians are reasons why this use is not acceptable.

 Prescription stimulants such as methylphenidate and dextroamphetamine are often used by people for "cognitive enhancement" to increase focus, concentration and memory.
 Because these drugs are available in Canada by prescription only, people must request them from their doctors.

 "Physicians are important stakeholders in this debate, given the risks and regulations of prescription drugs and the potential for requests from patients for cognitive enhancers," writes Dr. Eric Racine, Institut de recherches cliniques de Montréal and Université de Montréal, with coauthors.